python/cpython/Doc/library/fl.rst

    single: Overmars, Mark

 This module provides an interface to the FORMS Library by Mark Overmars.
-The source for the library can be retrieved by anonymous ftp from host ``ftp.cs.ruu.nl``, directory :file:`SGI/FORMS`.
+The source for the library can be retrieved by anonymous FTP from host ``ftp.cs.ruu.nl``, directory :file:`SGI/FORMS`.
 It was last tested with version 2.0b.